-48. This Recommendation replaces Rec [14-01] and shall be revised in 2016.
+55. This Recommendation replaces Rec.
+[15-01] and shall be revised as appropriate.

 Requirements for Catch Recording

 Minimum specification for paper or electronic logbooks:

 - 1. The logbook must be numbered by sheets - 2.
 The logbook must be filled in every day (midnight) or before port arrival - 3.
 One copy of the sheets must remain attached to the logbook - 4.
 Logbooks must be kept on board to cover a period of one-trip operation